Skip to Content

 Miami Race Discrimination

 About a quarter of the population of Miami is non-white.
 Sometimes people assume that workplace race discrimination is a thing of the past.
 Unfortunately, this is not necessarily true.
 Workers are often denied jobs, promotions, and favorable terms and conditions of employment based on their race.
 Federal, state, and local laws prohibit employment discrimination based on an employee’s race.
-If you were subjected to race discrimination at your workplace, you should discuss the circumstances with the Miami race discrimination lawyers at Phillips & Associates.
+If you were subjected to race discrimination at your workplace, you should discuss the circumstances with the Miami racial discrimination lawyers at Phillips & Associates.

-Race Discrimination
+Race Discrimination Laws in Florida

 Title VII of the Civil Rights Act of 1964, §1981, and the Florida Civil Rights Act prohibit race discrimination in the workplace.
 It is illegal for you to be subjected to discrimination regarding hiring, compensation, terms and conditions of employment, benefits, promotions, leave, discipline, termination, or any privilege of employment because of your race.
 In fact, it is illegal for discrimination to occur on the basis of your actual or perceived race.
 For example, if you are not hired because a prospective employer thinks that you are African-American, even though you are not, you may have a claim of race discrimination.

 It is also illegal for your employer to discriminate against you because of your marriage to, or association with, someone in a specific racial group.
-For example, you may have a claim of race discrimination if your employer does not promote you because you are married to an Asian-American.
+For example, you may have a claim of race discrimination if your employer does not promote you because you are married to an Asian American.

-Racial Harassment in the Workplace
+Racial Harassment in Miami Workplaces

 Racial harassment is a form of race discrimination.
 Racial harassment may consist of unwelcome memes, slurs, jokes, remarks, verbal abuse, artifacts (a noose or swastika), or physical misconduct.
 When harassment creates a hostile work environment due to being pervasive or severe, you may be able to recover damages in a racial harassment lawsuit.